Key Features

 You can use a previously submitted application to apply for this competition.

-Up to £4.5 million has been allocated in total across two stages to fund innovation projects in this competition.
+Up to £7 million has been allocated to fund innovation projects across the three strands of this competition.
+This is subject to us receiving a sufficient number of high quality applications.
 Funding will be in the form of a grant.

 If your organisation’s work on the project is commercial or economic, your funding request must not exceed the limits below.
 These limits apply even if your organisation normally acts non-economically but for the purpose of this project will be undertaking commercial or economic activity.